 Methane Action works to evaluate methane removal technologies according to safety, effectiveness, equity, scalability, affordability, and other vital considerations, and to advance best governance practices for methane removal.
 Scientists in our networks are researching several potentially scalable methane removal technologies.

-Methane Action’s goal is to cut atmospheric methane in half, rapidly restoring it to pre-industrial levels.
+Methane Action’s goal is to cut atmospheric methane in half, rapidly restoring it to pre-industrial levels we assume to be safe.
 To achieve this, we are exploring a variety of methane removal methods.
 Examples include adding zeolites to direct air capture facilities, using photocatalysts in large scale solar chimneys or in more scalable air moving devices, and enhanced atmospheric methane oxidation (EAMO) approaches which work with and accelerate the natural process of methane oxidation in the atmosphere.
 We’ll post information about these and other approaches as it becomes available.

 Developing such methods could change the methane math, transform current climate projections, and also equip us to deal with the possibility of a methane “burst.”